 Careers in Student Affairs provides a comprehensive look at being a higher education administrator.
-Integrating perspectives from both research and practical application, this reader-friendly book…Buy
+Integrating perspectives from both research and practical application, this reader-friendly book addresses contemporary issues in the…Buy

-Using the CAS Professional Standards is a practical text designed to highlight multiple ways to apply the standards and guidelines published by the Council for…Buy
+Using the CAS Professional Standards is a practical text designed to highlight multiple ways to apply the standards and guidelines published by the Council for the Advancement of Standards in…Buy

 Engagement and Employability examines the central role student affairs plays in helping students gain and articulate career skills through cocurricular experiences.
-It focuses on the…Buy
+It focuses on the top skills employers seek when…Buy

 More than a third of all undergraduate students are 25 or older, and their presence on college and university campuses is growing.
-However, institutions of higher learning are struggling…Buy
+However, institutions of higher learning are struggling to…Buy

-This updated set of Professional Competency Areas is intended to define the broad professional knowledge, skills, and, in some cases, attitudes expected of student affairs professionals regardless of their…Buy
+This updated set of Professional Competency Areas is intended to define the broad professional knowledge, skills, and, in some cases, attitudes expected of student affairs professionals regardless of their area…Buy

 Over the past 15 years learning communities have become widespread in higher education.
-The term learning community refers to a variety of ways of intentionally redesigning the curriculum by…Buy
+The term learning community refers to a variety of ways of intentionally redesigning the curriculum by clustering…Buy

 The transition from graduate school to a full-time position in student affairs can be filled with both opportunities and challenges.
-In order to be successful, new professionals must understand…Buy
+In order to be successful, new professionals must understand the…Buy

-Developed by experienced student affairs leaders who have successfully implemented cultures of evidence on their campuses, this tutorial offers practical advice and concrete examples of how to plan, create,…Buy
+Developed by experienced student affairs leaders who have successfully implemented cultures of evidence on their campuses, this tutorial offers practical advice and concrete examples of how to plan, create, and…Buy

 Beyond the Americans with Disabilities Act is a primer and quick reference guide for higher education professionals who work with students with disabilities, both apparent and hidden.
-Written for…Buy
+Written for administrators,…Buy

 For graduate students attending the NASPA Annual Conference